 The price reflects all of this: $40 a month, sold primarily through healthcare practitioners and select retailers.
 Three capsules daily.
 Not vegan.

 Quick verdict: Highest quality option overall.
-Clinical-grade ingredients, the most rigorous third-party testing, NSF Certified for Sport at $40/month.
+Clinical-grade ingredients, the most rigorous third-party testing, NSF Certified for Sport, typically around $35–$45/month.
 Best for those working with a healthcare provider.

 How to choose